1-03: Mathematical Operations

 randomNum2 = sample(-100:-50, size=1);

-sample() treats every number the same.
+sample() gives every number an equal chance.
 If there are 100 numbers in the range then every number has a 1% chance of being picked.
 If you want to pick a random value, but weigh the value (e.g., a normally distributed random values) then you can use rnorm().

 rnorm() requires three arguments:

-• the number of values you want to randomly pick (for now, we will just pick 1 at a time)
+• the number of values you want to randomly pick (for now, we will just choose 1 value)

 • the mean of the normal distribution you want to pick randomly from